ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 }
 ```

+{{% alert color="success" %}}
-To access these dependencies during application execution, Beagle provides a `@Injected` property wrapper that resolves an instance to the type of the variable (wrapped value).
-So suppose we want to clear the global context content at some point during application execution:
+To access these dependencies during the application execution, Beagle provides a `@Injected` property wrapper that resolves an instance to the type of the variable (wrapped value).
+{{% /alert %}}

+### Examples

+Below we have an example on how to clear the global context content at some point when executing the application:

 ```swift
 @Injected var globalContext: GlobalContextProtocol